GTT19950119/learngit/readme.txt

-Git is a version control system.
+Kit is a version control system.

-Git is a distributed version control system.
+Git has a multable index callde tage.
-Git is free software .
+Git is free software.